crypticwisdom/Python_notes/Python Language/1-python-notes.md

 ## Python sorted() built-in function

 - The Python sorted() function is used to sort iterables.
-- This works same as the .sort() method, but the sorted() built-in function returns a new list object.
+- This works the same as the .sort() method, but the sorted() built-in function returns a new list object.
 - To return the new sorted list from the original list, you use the sorted() function.

 ## Python slicing: